samsydco/HBN/README.md

 The cortical results were made from fMRIPprep 1.1.4, installed in a docker container The hippocampal results were made from fMRIprep 1.5.6, and run via a singularity image

+## Settings files:
+1) settings.py: sets various paths
+2) ISC_settings.py: Creates functions used later in ISC code.
+- make_phenol: creates demographic breakdown for all subjects (Age, Sex, phenotypic PC variables - not really used)
+- even_out: creates two groups with equal sizes and equal numbers of a demographic variable (e.g. sex)
+- bottom part of code creates 5 equally sized age groups of subjects
+3) HMM_settings.py: sets various variables used for HMM code

 ## Order of code is as follows:
-1) 1_aws.py: Download available HBN datasets from aws (from either Rutgers (RU) or CBCI (CitiGroup Cornell Brain Imaging Center)
+1) 1_aws.py: Download available HBN datasets from aws (from either Rutgers (RU) or CBCI (CitiGroup Cornell Brain Imaging Center).
+  Removed subjects who had files missing, and noted what was missing in csv file.
+  Edited jsons for fieldmap scans for fmriprep compatibility Edited fieldmap scans names for fmriprep compatibility
+2) 2_RA_rating.py: Allowed RA's to fill in ratings for T1 Scans